 Regular charcoal is made from coal or wood, but activated charcoal is something completely different.
-Combined with gas or an activating agent at high temperatures, it becomes a potent natural ingredient you can use in all sorts of situations.
+Combined with gas or an activating agent at high temperatures, it becomes a potent natural compound you can use in all sorts of situations.
 It works by absorbing chemicals and reducing their toxicity, whether used internally or externally.

-10 Beauty Uses for Activated Charcoal
+10 Beauty Uses For Activated Charcoal

 1. Cleanse Skin

-Activated charcoal acts like the best vacuum you’ve ever heard of: it absorbs excess oil and it cleanses the pores in mere minutes.
+Activated charcoal acts like the best vacuum you’ve ever heard of: it absorbs excess oil and cleanses the pores in mere minutes.
 You can use it alone or mix it with even more detoxifying ingredients, like in this DIY detox cleansing grains + mask recipe.

 2. Make Eyeliner

 Using natural eyeliner is so worth it!
 There’s no reason to put harmful chemicals around the delicate eye area when you can easily whip up a natural version using activated charcoal, aloe vera, and coconut oil.
-Get the recipe from The Coconut Mama.
+Get the recipe from Coconut Mama.